fastn-stack/fastn-template/README.md

 ## 🚀 Project Structure

-Inside of your FPM project, you'll see the following folders and files:
+Inside of your FASTN project, you'll see the following folders and files:

 ```
 /